Compute-and-Forward: Harnessing Interference through Structured Codes: Problem Statement

 \begin{remark} For our initial analysis, we will assume that the channel coefficients are fixed for all time.
-However, these results can easily be extended to the slow fading case under an outage formulation which we develop in Section \ref{s:slowfading}. \end{remark}
+However, these results can easily be extended to the slow fading case under an outage formulation which we develop in Section \ref{s:outage}. \end{remark}

 \begin{remark} Our coding scheme only requires that each relay knows the channel coefficients from each transmitter to itself.
 Specifically, relay $m$ only needs to know $\hb_m$.
-Each transmitter only needs to know its target message rate, not the realization of the channel. \end{remark}
+Each transmitter only needs to know the desired message rate, not the realization of the channel. \end{remark}

-\begin{definition}[Decoders] Each relay is equipped with a decoder that maps the observed channel output from the complex field back to two equations of messages over the finite field: for $m = 1, 2, \ldots, M$. \end{definition}